1. First, understand that it is the Word of God.

 - Then we can ask what it means for us – consistent with what it means for everyone.

-Enjoyed this resource by Pastor Doug?
+Enjoyed this resource?
 Please also read his Top 10 Ways to Hear God.